VISHWARAJ-G/BLENDED_LEARNING-Implementation-of-Customer-Segmentation-Using-K-Means-Clustering/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Data Loading
-2. Data Exploration
+#### 1. Import Libraries

+* Use pandas, seaborn, matplotlib, and scikit-learn for data manipulation, clustering, and visualization.
+#### 2. Load Dataset

+* Load the customer dataset from the given URL and inspect its structure.
-3. Feature Selection
+#### 3. Feature Selection

+* Select relevant features such as Age, Annual Income (k$), and Spending Score (1-100) for clustering.
-4. Data Preprocessing
+#### 4. Data Preprocessing

+* Standardize the selected features using StandardScaler to ensure better clustering performance.
-5. Determining Optimal Number of Clusters
+#### 5. Optimal Cluster Determination

+* Apply the Elbow Method to identify the optimal number of clusters by plotting WCSS (Within-Cluster Sum of Squares).
-6. Model Training with K-Means Clustering
+#### 6. K-Means Model Training

+* Train a K-Means model with the optimal number of clusters (e.g., 4 based on the elbow curve).
+#### 7. Cluster Evaluation

+* Calculate the Silhouette Score to measure the quality of clustering.
-7. Cluster Analysis and Visualization
+#### 8. Cluster Visualization

+* Visualize the clusters using scatter plots, coloring the points based on cluster labels, and analyzing customer segments.

 ## Program: